 Prevention also means having some type of sugar easily available to treat symptoms if they occur.
 If blood glucose is low, you can help the person treat the signs and symptoms.
 Offer them some type of sugar.
 This can be glucose tablets or gel, fruit juice or regular soda, or some other type of sugar, such as table sugar, honey, corn syrup, or hard candy.
 Your action can help prevent blood glucose from dropping to severe levels.

 Severe hypoglycemia is an emergency.
 Treatment focuses on raising the person’s blood glucose quickly with a medicine called glucagon.
 As a family member, friend, or caregiver, you must step in to help because the person is not able to act on their own.
 Call 911 or the local emergency immediately is you find someone who is unconscious.
 Glucagon kits are available by prescription from a doctor.
-Glucagon is a medicine that is given by injection.
+Glucagon is a medicine that is given by injection (auto-injector or intravenously), through oral tablets, or by nasal format.
 Know how to use a glucagon kit so you can act quickly to help raise the person’s blood glucose.
 The person usually becomes conscious again in about 5 to 15 minutes after you administer glucagon.

 Once the person is awake and can swallow, have them eat something that has sugar in it.
 For example, offer a small piece of fruit, juice, candy, sugar dissolved in water, etc. This will help raise their blood glucose a little higher.
 Also, have them check their blood glucose after 15 minutes to be sure it is improving.